SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-44](https://user-images.githubusercontent.com/92877810/138505272-35dd9169-d4c2-49a5-9f40-5c4cdf508536.png)

-👉We can choose to hide a variety of different details on our charts so only the important elements are visible.
+🚩We can choose to hide a variety of different details on our charts so only the important elements are visible.
 Let’s hide the chart title and subtitle for now.

 67. Click **More Actions**